 You can cook full, flavorful stews, most perfect rice, chicken wings, Holiday hams, short ribs, and even dessert!

-So, after a few trial and error efforts using my Foodi, I feel I finally achieved the perfect level of crispiness on the outside, and tenderness (not mushy) on the inside for these little gems.
+So, after a few trial and error efforts using my Foodi, I feel I finally achieved the perfect level of crispiness on the outside, and tenderness on the inside for these little gems.
+While I do sometimes use a rimmed baking sheet for roasting, air frying is definitely one of the best ways to prepare brussel sprouts, and is also my favorite way to enjoy them.

-Then I embellished and added some other amazing ingredients and I hasten to say that I think this recipe for Ninja Foodi Air Fryer Brussel Sprouts will convert a hater into a lover.
+Then I embellished and added some other amazing ingredients, and I hasten to say that I think this recipe for Ninja Foodi Air Fryer Brussel Sprouts will convert any brussels sprouts hater into a lover.

 - Butter – If you only have margarine, that will do, but butter is best!